 On August 6, 2004, pursuant to a settlement, Honeywell agreed to withdraw its lawsuit against the County with prejudice.
 By its terms, the settlement creates a contingent liability, which requires the County to pay a total sum of \$1 million if, and only if, Honeywell spends more than \$200 million in mercury-related remediation in Onondaga Lake within twelve years of entry of the settlement.
+Honeywell has not formally advised the County as to whether such remediation costs have exceeded \$200 million.

 On July 1, 2005, the State issued a Record of Decision outlining the selected remedies for Onondaga Lake.
 In September 2005, the NYSDEC notified the County and sixteen other entities that the State and the Environmental Protection Agency ("EPA") had incurred oversight costs with respect to the Onondaga Lake NPL site in the amount of \$16 million.
 Thereafter, the County and others entered into Tolling Agreements with the NYSDEC, which suspended the running of any applicable statute of limitation pending negotiations.
-The present tolling agreement runs to August 15, 2014.
-This Tolling Agreement is likely to be extended for at least an additional six (6) months.
+The present tolling agreement runs to June 30, 2015.

-In October 2006, the State and Honeywell submitted to the U.S. District Court for the Northern District of New York, a proposed Consent Decree, which was approved on January 4, 2007.
+In October 2006, the State and Honeywell submitted to the U.S. District Court for the Northern District of New York a proposed Consent Decree, which was approved on January 4, 2007.
 The Consent Decree requires Honeywell to implement the agreed remediation plan within nine years.
 Documents accompanying the proposal estimate Honeywell's cost of implementing the agreed plan for remediation at \$451 million.

-In early 2007, Honeywell and the State requested that the court extend the time for selection of a remedy for the Geddes Brook Nine Mile Creek site for an additional two years.
-On or about November 19, 2008, New York State released a Proposed Remedial Action Plan ("PRAP") for Operable Unit 1 (0U1) of the Geddes Brook/Nine Mile System, a sub-site of the Onondaga Lake Superfund Site.
+In early 2007, Honeywell and the State requested that the court extend the time for selection of a remedy for the Geddes Brook/Nine Mile Creek site for an additional two years.
+On or about November 19, 2008, New York State released a Proposed Remedial Action Plan ("PRAP") for Operable Unit 1 (OU1) of the Geddes Brook/Nine Mile system, a sub-site of the Onondaga Lake Superfund Site.
 The PRAP describes OU1 as extending upstream in Nine Mile Creek, from a point approximately 3,000 feet upstream of Onondaga Lake to a point approximately 600 feet upstream of Nine Mile Creek's confluence with Geddes Brook.
 OU1 also includes a portion of Geddes Brook from Geddes Brook's confluence with Nine Mile Creek upstream to Geddes Brook's confluence with the West Flume, an artificial water body which was part of the Allied complex.
-In January 2011, New York State and Honeywell reached an agreement for the clean-up of areas in and around Geddes Brook and Nine mile Creek, to be completed by 2014.
+In January 2011, New York State and Honeywell reached an agreement for the clean-up of areas in and around Geddes Brook and Nine Mile Creek, to be completed by 2014.
+It appears that Honeywell has substantially complied with this deadline.

-On October 31, 2008, the EPA and the NYSDEC served a Demand for Payment letter upon seventeen PRAP's, including the County.
-The Demand letter addressed to the County identifies the County's PRAP status as related to the Town of Salina Landfill, a sub-site of the Onondaga Lake NPL site.
+On October 31, 2008, the EPA and the NYSDEC served a Demand for Payment letter upon seventeen PRP's, including the County.
+The Demand letter addressed to the County identifies the County's PRP status as related to the Town of Salina Landfill, a subsite of the Onondaga Lake NPL site.
 The agencies demand reimbursement of CERCLA-related oversight costs in the amount of \$12,498,818.63.
 The County disclaims liability and has identified a number of defenses.
+Further, in 2008 the County and Town of Salina arrived at an agreement whereby the Town released the County from all claims with respect to past County activities at the Town of Salina Landfill in exchange for the County accepting leachate from the site.
+Should the relevant parties reach a negotiated settlement; the County will address with the Town the extent to which the oversight costs are covered by the release and indemnification provision of this agreement.